nearmap/ArcGIS_Nearmap_Processing/README.md

-# ArcGIS Nearmap Data Processing Tools
+# Nearmap Data Processing Tools for ArcGIS Pro

 Tools for working with Nearmap Data in ArcGIS Pro